DianaBohorquezT/AzureProjects/StorageFirewall/README.md

 Storage Firewall is available for Storage Accounts in order to limit the IP addresses that have access to the information stored on the storage.
 Here is some documentation on how it works: https://docs.microsoft.com/en-us/azure/storage/common/storage-network-security?tabs=azure-portal

 The two policies here are intended to simplify the implementation of the Storage Firewall.
-Here is a summary of their funtionallity:
+Here is a summary of their funtionality:

  -  MandatoryFirewall.json: Creates a policy that does not allow to create public storage accounts.
 The storage account firewall needs to be enabled since the moment of the creation and cannot be turned off once the account exists

 <img src="image/AllowFirewall.png"/>

  -  AllowSingleIP.json: Receives a parameter that will be either a single IP or an address range and it will be added to the whitelist of the Firewall.
 You will not be able to remove the IP selected from the firewall, it will be enforced with the policy.
-You will be able to add additional IPs in case they are needed individually.Take into account that this policy adds only 1 IP at a time.
-For adding multiple IPs continue reading on the Policy section: Policy Initiative section of this document.
+You will be able to add additional IPs in case they are needed individually.
+Take into account that this policy adds only 1 IP at a time.
+For adding multiple IPs continue reading the Policy: Policy Initiative section of this document.

 <img src="image/AllowedIPsList.png"/>